Lancer521/CS5700_HW4/README.md

 If you run the program such that it solves all 30 of the test puzzles, it will save them to src/Output/[puzzlename].txt

+Things learned in my revision:
+- Using and traversing Strings instead of Lists for the 'possibleValues' property of each cell actually MORE THAN DOUBLED the time required to solve all 30 puzzles.
+Unfortunately it took a few hours of refactoring to realize that.
+Fortunately though, IntelliJ quickly reverted these uncommitted changes for me
+(yay version control).
+- Writing test cases actually helped me identify a few methods that weren't properly named, ie. the 'getBlockIndex' method implies that it is a simple getter to a property, however the method actually contains logic that figures out the top-left index of that block containing the given cell.
+It is much more appropriate to call it 'calculateBlockIndex'